-4.6.1 The college promotes good attendance and understands that poor attendance can be an indicator of concern for children with welfare and safeguarding concerns, and thus ensures that information is shared between the Child Protection Team as and when necessary; this can be daily concerns when out of character or without known reason for non-attendance.
-College understands that a parent failing to inform the college that a child has an authorised absence could be a cause for concern and thus will follow the college's 'First' Day Calling' procedure in these circumstances in order to try and locate the child and ensure that they are safe.
+4.6.1 The school promotes good attendance and understands that poor attendance can be an indicator of concern for children with welfare and safeguarding concerns, and thus ensures that information is shared between the Child Protection Team as and when necessary; this can be daily concerns when out of character or without known reason for non-attendance.
+School understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus will follow the school's 'First' Day Calling' procedure in these circumstances in order to try and locate the child and ensure that they are safe.

-The college investigates all unauthorised absences to establish if safeguarding concerns are evident
+The school investigates all unauthorised absences to establish if safeguarding concerns are evident

-The college appreciates that the Local Authority has a statutory duty to ensure that all children and young people of compulsory college age receive suitable and appropriate education.
+The school appreciates that the Local Authority has a statutory duty to ensure that all children and young adults of compulsory school age receive suitable and appropriate education.

-The college will therefore support the Authority in ensuring that this duty is carried out effectively.
-There are specific duties in respect of Children Missing Education (CME) and there are strict guidelines in respect of both the definition of CME and the legalities of deleting a pupil from a college roll.
+The school will therefore support the Authority in ensuring that this duty is carried out effectively.
+There are specific duties in respect of Children Missing Education (CME) and there are strict guidelines in respect of both the definition of CME and the legalities of deleting a pupil from a school roll.